 Durham University runs a term system with one examination period per year.
 The first and the second term, each having 10 weeks, are for teaching activities.
 Term 3, having 9 weeks, are for revision lectures and exams.
 After that, you will spend your full time to do the individual research project until end July.

 Students have around 10 hours per week of contact time.
 The example timetable for Advanced Mechanical Engineering shown below provides an indication of how you will be spending your time (timetables change year to year).
 The blue blocks are lectures (6 of lectures per week - roughly one per module), the purple block is group design project, the red block is for research project supervision meeting and the white blocks are optional sessions where you can speak one-to-one with an academic.
 Wednesday afternoons are kept free for research seminars and extracurricular activities.

 A number of scholarships are available to apply, including British Council, CONACyT.
-In particular, the newly launched MESM programme offers 8 scholarships (value of each scholarship is 25% of the tuition fee); see here fore more details.
+In particular, the newly launched MSc Energy Engineering Management programme offers 8 scholarships (value of each scholarship is 25% of the tuition fee); see here for more details.
 Others scholarships are listed here.
 Please click the links to check eligibility and time of application.
 The department also offers 15 prizes to the students of outstanding performance at the end of each academic year.